Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

-\begin{proof} $\BFShat_{n,1}$ is isomorphic to $\Ghat_{n,1}$ (as an ungraded $\kk$-algebra) by construction (\cite[Section~1]{AC75}, \cite[Section~3]{GZ74}).
-Note that all compositions vanish.
+\begin{proof} $\BFShat_{n,1}$ is isomorphic to $\Ghat_{n,1}$ (as an ungraded $\kk$-algebra) by construction.
+Indeed, the isomorphism is given by the one-to-one correspondence between the thimbles $\Dhat_{j}$, for $j$ odd (resp.\ even), and the sources (resp.\ sinks) of the alternating $A_{n}$ quiver underlying $\Bhat_{n,1}$.
+Moreover, for $j\neq j'$, the morphism space $\hom_{\BFShat_{n,1}}(\Dhat_j,\Dhat_{j'})$ is trivial unless $j$ is odd and $j'=j\pm 1$, in which case it is one-dimensional and generated by the unique intersection $c_{j}\in \Dhat_j \cap \Dhat_{j-1}$ or $c_{j+1}\in \Dhat_j \cap \Dhat_{j+1}$.
+In particular, all differentials trivially vanish.
+This gives a description of $\Hom_{\BFShat_{n,1}}(\Dhat_j,\Dhat_{j'})$ at a cohomological level, which is itself trivial and one-dimensional exactly when $j$ is odd and $j'=j\pm 1$.
+Note that all compositions vanish, since there are no holomorphic triangles (we recall that in the dictionary provided in \cite[Section~2A]{Seidel01b}, a pair of pants product corresponds to a triple intersection).
 Equip the Lefschetz thimbles in $\SODhat$ with arbitrary grading structure.
-Since the quiver underlying their endomorphism algebra is a tree, we can perform a global shift so that all morphisms lie in degree 0. \end{proof}
+Since the quiver underlying their endomorphism algebra is a tree, we can perform a suitable shift to each object so that all morphisms lie in degree 0.
+Higher $A_{\infty}$-products in $\BFShat_{n,1}$ vanish for degree reasons. \end{proof}

-Let $n,d \geq 1$.
+Fix $n,d \geq 1$.
 Following the constructions reviewed in Section~\ref{sec:Gabrielov}, we view $\fhat_{n,d}$ as the sum of decoupled singularities: